-- 15. Encourage and enable backyard and community gardens on private and public land where appropriate and feasible. - 16.
+- 15. Encourage and enable backyard and community gardens on private and public land where appropriate and feasible. - Noteworthy: Livestock feed is being grown adjacent to the runway at the airport on a contract basis by local farmers.
+Part of the airport land in within the agricultural land reserve. - 16.
 Consider providing community gardens with municipal water supply where feasible. - 17.
 Explore community support and appropriate locations for enhanced backyard food production (e.g., chickens, bees) and allow through zoning. - 18.
-Continue to support the Masset Farmers Market, and develop it further where possible. - Encourage and support enhanced awareness, connections and access to natural local food sources.
+Continue to support the Masset Farmers Market, and develop it further where possible. - 19.
+Encourage and support enhanced awareness, connections and access to natural local food sources.